oliverprzednowek/spotifyplaylistmanager/README.md

 Note 1: Since this program makes calls to the Spotify Web API which require credentials, you need to register it yourself as an app on the Spotify developer dashboard.
 Instructions below.

-Note 2: This project is still in development, and as such may have some bugs.
+Note 2: This project is still in development, and as such may have bugs.

 ## How to use: